-from 0 to 5 minutes late: a fine of 1 VP will be imposed on the table and shared 0.5 VP to each team if they are considered to bear equal responsibility for overrunning.
+from 0 to 5 minutes late: a fine of 1 VP will be imposed on the table and shared 0.5 VP to each team if they are considered to share equal responsibility for overrunning.

-from 5 to 10 minutes late: 2 VPs imposed on the table, shared likewise equally 1 VP each from 10 to 15 minutes late: 4 VPs likewise from 15 to 20 minutes late: 6 VPs likewise from 20 to 25 minutes late: 10 VPs likewise.

-for delays of more than 25 minutes the Appeals Committee may impose a more severe penalty.
+from 5 to 10 minutes late: 2VPs imposed on the table, shared likewise 1 VP each from 10 to 15 minutes late: 4 VPs likewise from 15 to 20 minutes late: 6 VPs likewise from 20 to 25 minutes late: 10 VPs likewise for delays of more than 25 minutes the Appeals Committee may impose a more severe penalty.

-b.
-If a pair should claim that the responsibility for the slow play is with their opponents, they will do so by calling the Tournament Director who will take any corrective measures that are necessary in his opinion, including in his discretion the designation of a monitor at the table for as long as he considers desirable.
+- b.
+If a pair wishes to claim that the responsibility for the slow play is with their opponents, they will do so by calling the Tournament Director who will take any necessary corrective measure, including the designation in his discretion of a monitor at the table for such period as the Director thinks fit. - c.
 The Tournament Director will normally issue warnings when teams are in danger of penalties for slow play, but his failure to do so does not diminish the responsibility of the players.

-If the two sides at the table are not considered to bear equal responsibility for the late finish the prescribed penalty in (a) will be divided between the two teams proportionately to the extent to which each side is deemed to have contributed to the overrun.
+- d.
+If the two sides at the table are not considered to bear equal responsibility for the late finish the prescribed penalty in (a) will be divided between the two teams proportionately to the extent to which each side is deemed to have contributed to the overrun. - e.

-c.
 It is a serious breach of propriety deliberately to break a Law or Rule even if one is willing to accept the prescribed penalty.
 Accordingly, over and above the prescribed penalties, the Tournament Director may impose an additional penalty in cases where he is of the opinion that players are indulging deliberately in unnecessarily slow play.
-The following regulations will be observed in putting this rule into effect:

-1. No such penalty will be awarded unless the Tournament Director has given previous verbal warning to the players concerned of his intention to invoke this rule.

-2. Such a penalty may be imposed only in respect of continued delay in the same session of play as that in which a verbal warning has been given.

-3. The penalty may, in the discretion of the Tournament Director, be imposed on one only or on both of the teams involved in the match in which such a delay occurs, or, at his discretion, a larger penalty may be imposed on one team than upon the other to reflect the measure of each team's responsibility for the occurrence.

-4. The penalty imposed will take the form of $\frac{1}{2}$ (or more) VPs to be deducted from an offending team's score.
+The following regulations will be observed in putting this rule into effect: - 1.
+No such penalty will be awarded unless the Tournament Director has given previous verbal warning to the players concerned of his intention to invoke this rule. - 2.
+Such penalty may be imposed only in respect of continued delay in the same session of play as that in which a verbal warning has been given. - 3.
+The penalty may, in the discretion of the Tournament Director, be imposed on one only or on both of the teams involved in the match in which such a delay occurs, or, at his discretion, a larger penalty may be imposed on one team than upon the other to reflect each team's responsibility for the occurrence. - 4.
+The penalty imposed will take the form of 1⁄2 (or more) VPs to be deducted from an offending team's score.